w3c/wai-quick-start/source/evaluating.html.erb.md

 ---
-title: Evaluating Web Accessibility
+title: Tips on Evaluating Web Accessibility
-subtitle: Tips on the evaluation process
 icon: bug
 status: editors-draft
 layout: guide
 ---

 These tips will help you improve your accessibility evaluation process.
-This is not an exhaustive list of requirements for web accessibility, but cover important points and provide links to help you find out more.

 {:.toc .no_toc}
 ## On this page